Section 125.18 | Office of information technology - duties of director - contracts.

 (1) Coordinate and superintend statewide efforts to promote common use and development of technology by state agencies.
 The office of information technology shall establish policies and standards that govern and direct state agency participation in statewide programs and initiatives.

-(3) Establish policies and standards for the use of common information technology by state agencies, including, but not limited to, hardware, software, technology services, and security, and the extension of the service life of information technology systems, with which state agencies shall comply;
+(2) Establish policies and standards for the acquisition and use of common information technology by state agencies, including, but not limited to, hardware, software, technology services, and security, and the extension of the service life of information technology systems, with which state agencies shall comply;

-(9) Establish policies for the reduction of printing and for the increased use of electronic records by state agencies;
+(8) Establish policies for the reduction of printing and the use of electronic records by state agencies;

-(11) Compute the amount of revenue attributable to the amortization of all equipment purchases and capitalized systems from information technology service delivery and major information technology purchases, MARCS administration, enterprise applications, and the professions licensing system operating appropriation items and major computer purchases capital appropriation items that is recovered as part of the information technology services rates the department of administrative services charges and deposits into the information technology fund created in section 125.15 of the Revised Code, the user fees the department of administrative services charges and deposits in the MARCS administration fund created in section 4501.29 of the Revised Code, the rates the department of administrative services charges to benefiting agencies for the operation and management of information technology applications and deposits in the enterprise applications fund, and the rates the department of administrative services charges for the cost of ongoing maintenance of the professions licensing system and deposits in the professions licensing system fund.
-The enterprise applications fund is hereby created in the state treasury.
+(10) Compute the amount of revenue attributable to the amortization of all equipment purchases and capitalized systems from information technology service delivery and major information technology purchases operating appropriation items and major computer purchases capital appropriation items that is recovered as part of the information technology services rates the department of administrative services charges and deposits into the information technology fund created in section 125.15 of the Revised Code;

 (C)(1) The chief information security officer shall assist each state agency with the development of an information technology security strategic plan and review that plan, and each state agency shall submit that plan to the state chief information officer.
 The chief information security officer may require that each state agency update its information technology security strategic plan annually as determined by the state chief information officer.